soumyabishi/android_app/README.md

 $ npm install
 ```

-Usage
-You can use every cordova commands.
+Usage: you can use every cordova commands.
 You just have one more command option: -- --lr.
 It starts live reload.

 ```
-cordova run android -- --lr
+$ cordova run android -- --lr
-cordova run browser -- --live-reload
+$ cordova run browser -- --live-reload
 ```

 ### Build the App